ciro-mota/terra-linode/README.md

 ## 💻 Usage

 - Clone this repo.
-- By default an instance with **Debian 12** with `g6-nanode-1` will be provisioned, if you want another OS or machine, modify the `variables.tf` files if you wish.
+- By default an instance with **Debian 12** with `g6-nanode-1` will be provisioned, if you want another OS or machine modify the `modules/linode/variables.tf` files if you wish.
 - Run `terraform init`, `terraform plan -out= name-of-the-plan` and `terraform apply`.
 At the end, `terraform destroy`

 ## 🔧 Stackscripts

 You can also apply post-installation scripts to your Linode instance through Stackscripts.
 This project counts as example scripts for `nginx` provisioning provided by Ansible Galaxy.

-You can create your own script and send it into the instance via the `bash <(curl -sk URL)` line in the `resources.tf` file.
+You can create your own script and upload it to the instance via the `.sh` file that will be called on line 12 of the `modules/linode/resources.tf` file.

-To work with these settings, uncomment lines `10` to `15` in the `instance.tf` file.
+To work with these settings uncomment line `10` in the `modules/linode/instance.tf` file.

 ## 💾 Remote state